dmitryanton68/system_theory_for_SNN/README.md

-# system_theory_for_SNN
-Systems theory principles for investigating the spiking neural network trained with the Hebbian rule
+# __Systems theory principles for investigating the spiking neural network trained with the Hebbian rule__